 Let’s discuss these elements one by one.

 Websites with more than 30 landing pages will get 7 times the leads of a website with less than 10.
-Landing page has just one objective and that is to persuade a visitor into signing up.
+A landing page has just one objective and that is to persuade a visitor into signing up.

 Here’s an example:

-Notice how it takes out the distractions like navigation menu or sidebars.
+Notice how it removes distractions like navigation menu or sidebars.
 Landing pages with multiple offers get 266% fewer leads, so it is important to keep it short and easy to comprehend.
-The landing page should simple state what they will get by signing up and make it convincing.
+The landing page should simply state what they will get by signing up and be convincing.

 You can use images and videos to grab their attention, according to Eye View Digital, using videos can increase the conversion rate by 86%.

-Most sign-up forms simply tell the visitors to sign up for newsletter.
-Most of these visitors will not even consider because they don’t see the value in it.
+Most sign-up forms simply tell the visitors to sign up for a newsletter.
+Most of these visitors will not even consider subscribing because they don’t see the value in it.

-Contentverve opt-in rate rose 83.7% by just adding 3 bullet point explaining what kind of content will subscribers get after signing up.
+Contentverve opt-in rate rose by 83.7% after adding 3 bullet points explaining what kind of content their subscribers will get after signing up.
 Removing unnecessary fields can increase sign-ups by 11%, so keep it short and simple.

 Eye-catching colors and design are also important.
 Here’s a good example:

 The confirmation page is where someone lands after signing up.
-The job of confirmation page is to encourage them to verify their subscription.
-That is known as Double Opt-in and it improves the quality of your list.
-More than 20% of email addresses in a single opt-in list can be worthless, according to a case study by Warriorforum.
+The job of a confirmation page is to encourage visitors to verify their subscription.
+That is known as double opt-in and it improves the quality of your list.
+More than 20% of email addresses in a single opt-in list are worthless, according to a case study by Warriorforum.

-Autoresponder is the email (or a series of email) that is automatically sent once someone completes the subscription process.
+An autoresponder is an email (or a series of emails) that is automatically sent when someone completes the subscription process.
 It gives the next steps or link to the resource that was used as lead magnet.

 Step # 2: Get Target Audience on your Website